 Voting is a fundamental right that allows citizens to participate the election of governmental leaders on a local, state-wide, and national level.
 The New York State Board of Elections is responsible for the administration and enforcement of laws relations to elections.

-Voter registration forms are available on the campus of Buffalo State in the Student Leadership and Engagement Office in Campbell Student Union 400.
+Voter registration forms are available on the Buffalo State College campus in the Student Leadership and Engagement office in Campbell Student Union, Room 400.

 Qualifications to Register to Vote